DanielDaCosta/oa-assessment/README.md

 ##### 1. Identify ANTHEM PPO

-To identify the plans corresponding to ANTHEM PPO, I built a regex on the that would check if ANTHEM...PPO is in the plan_name.
-This idea came after finding some examples of that I found on the JSON, such as "ANTHEM BLUE ACCESS PPO HSA - THE CULVER EDUCATIONAL FOUNDATION - ANTHEM"
+To identify the plans corresponding to ANTHEM PPO, I built a regex that would check if ANTHEM...PPO is in the plan_name.
+This idea came after finding some examples on the JSON, such as "ANTHEM BLUE ACCESS PPO HSA - THE CULVER EDUCATIONAL FOUNDATION - ANTHEM"

 ##### 2. Identify NY